-Tim is ripped and fitter than ever after he stopped drinking alcohol, began following a low-carb Paleo diet, and started doing CrossFit.
+Tim is ripped and fitter than ever after he stopped drinking alcohol, began following a low carb Paleo diet, and started doing CrossFit, as Examiner has reported.

-McGraw had an epiphany in 2008, when he realized that his drinking not only made him overweight, but was ruining his life.
+McGraw had an epiphany in 2008, when he realized that his drinking not only made him overweight, but was ruining his life, Celebrity Health Fitness reported.

-"I drank a lot from my point of view and I needed to stop," Tim told People.
+"I drank a lot from my point of view and I needed to stop," said Tim.
 "I felt quitting was something I needed to do.
 I didn't feel I had any moral high ground with my kids in the long run."

 I realized it was time to start taking care of myself.
 You start thinking about longevity, and you wanna stick around.
 It was the way I felt, more than anything.
 It's tough to be at your best when you're not taking care of yourself."